 - There are cases in which vegan parents have had their children taken from them because their vegan diet was deemed dangerous for their children.

 - A vegan employee of a Public Authority was refused suitable appropriate safety footwear while the employer allocated a few thousand pounds in order to accommodate the religious needs of a colleague.

-- Legal cases show that veganism is often referred to by the medical profession as an 'extreme diet' and has been accused of being a contributing factor in the malnourishment and death of an infant.
+- Legal cases show that veganism is often referred to by the medical profession as an 'extreme diet' and has been accused of being a contributing factor in the undernourishment and death of an infant.

 - In Canada, a teenager requested vegan food and the request was labelled by a doctor as a 'likely manifestation of mental instability'.

-- There are reports of young vegan pupils suffering humiliation in class by their teachers when giving presentations about veganism, and have been forced to perform acts against their beliefs, such as feeding captive animals that were kept on the school premises.
+- There are reports of young vegan pupils suffering humiliation in class by their teachers when giving presentations about veganism, and some were forced to perform acts against their beliefs, such as feeding captive animals that were kept on the school premises.